openmob/openmob/README.md

 ## Authors and acknowledgment

 ## License
-MMSegmentation is released under the MIT license.
+openmob is released under the MIT license.
 Please refer to LICENSES.md for the careful check.

 ## Project status